Larry Bird: Player profile

 Bird has been described as one of the greatest basketball players and greatest shooters of all time.
 He was selected to 12 NBA All-Star teams.
 Bird won three NBA championships (in 1981, 1984, and 1986) with the Celtics and won two NBA Finals MVP Awards.
-Bird won three consecutive regular season MVP awards; as of 2020, the only other players to accomplish this feat are Bill Russell and Wilt Chamberlain.
+He won three consecutive regular season MVP awards; as of 2020, the only other players to accomplish this feat are Bill Russell and Wilt Chamberlain.
 Bird was also a four-time regular season MVP runner-up in 1981, 1982, 1983, and 1988.
-Bird is also remembered as one of the foremost clutch performers in the history of the NBA; he was known for his excellent play in high-stakes, high-pressure situations.
-In October 2021, as part of the NBA's 75th Anniversary, Bird was honored as one of the 75 greatest players of all time, by being named to the NBA's 75th Anniversary All-Time Team.
-To commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Bird as the 7th greatest player in NBA history.

 Bird scored 24.3 points per game in his career on a .496 field goal percentage, an .886 free throw percentage, and a .376 percentage on three-point shots.
 Bird had an average of 10.0 rebounds per game for his career and 6.3 assists.
 Bird was the first player in NBA history to shoot 50% or better on field goals, 40% on three-pointers, and 90% on free-throws in a single NBA season while achieving the league minimum for makes in each category.
 He accomplished this feat twice.
 Bird won NBA three-point-shooting contests in three consecutive years.
 He sometimes practiced shooting three-point shots with his eyes closed.

+Bird is remembered as one of the foremost clutch performers in the history of the NBA; Bird was known for his excellent play in high-stakes, high-pressure situations.
+Pat Riley (who had coached the LA Lakers featuring Magic Johnson against Bird's Celtics in three NBA Finals), when asked about his opinion of the best clutch performer, said "If I had to choose a player to take a shot to save a game, I'd choose Michael Jordan.
+If I had to choose a player to take a shot to save my life, I'd take Larry Bird."

 Bird is also remembered as an excellent passer and defender.
-While he was relatively slow, Bird displayed a knack for anticipating the moves of his opponent, making him a strong team defender.
+While he was relatively slow, Bird displayed a knack for anticipating the moves of his opponent, making Bird a strong team defender.
 He had 1,556 career steals.
 In recognition of his defensive abilities, Bird was named to three All-Defensive Second Teams.

-Bird was widely considered one of Red Auerbach's favorite players.
-He considered Bird to be the greatest basketball player of all time.
-Bird's humble roots were the source of his most frequently used moniker, "The Hick from French Lick".
-Bird was also referred to as "Larry Legend".